Advertisement

 "Health coaches offer the kind of unwavering support that your main practitioner can't give you by encouraging you, guiding you, and supporting you during the highs and the lows," Will Cole, IFMCP, DNM, D.C. previously told mindbodygreen.

-While a Registered Dietitian (RD) and health coach may work with similar people, their roles and credentials are different.
+While a Registered Dietitian (RD) and health and wellness coach may work with similar people, their roles and credentials are different.
 A Registered Dietician is licensed and regulated by state licensing boards, whereas health coaches operate under a different national board certification by the NBHWC.

-A health coach looks at the whole person (body, mind, spirit) and shows up as a partner, whereas RDs may take more of an expert role.
+A health and wellness coach looks at the whole person (body, mind, spirit) and shows up as a partner, whereas RDs may take more of an expert role.
 The RD can prescribe dietary interventions and recommend supplements.
 The health coach does not prescribe, diagnose or interpret lab results, and is instead an expert in behavioral change and motivation as it relates to well-being.

 Summary